cortexlabs/cortex/docs/clusters/gcp/multi-instance-type.md

 When specifying the node pools in your `cluster.yaml` config, keep in mind that node pools with lower indexes have a higher priority over the other ones.
 With that mind, the best practices that result from this are:

-1. node pools with smaller instances should have the higher priority.
+1. Node pools with smaller instances should have the higher priority.
-1. node pools with CPU-only instances should come before the GPU instances.
+1. Node pools with CPU-only instances should come before the GPU instances.
 1. The preemptible node pools should always come first over the ones that have on-demand instances.

 ## Example node pools